 Fine motor skills involve the small muscles in the hands and fingers, allowing them to grasp and manipulate objects.
 They allow us to produce movement, coordination, and strength in our hands as we use them for everyday life.

-As they grow, their grasp will develop from using their whole hand, palm, and fingers to pick up larger items to a more precise ability to pick up tiny items between their fingers.
+As babies grow, their grasp will develop from using their whole hand, palm, and fingers in order to pick up larger items, to a more precise ability to pick up tiny items between their fingers.

 Activities to Practice Pincer Grasp For Your Baby

-For most babies, the development of a pincer grasp will happen naturally as they understand how their body works, but some may need a little help to guide these skills.
+For most babies, the development of a pincer grasp will happen naturally as they understand how their body works and practice through playtime and mealtime.
+However, some infants may need a little help to guide these skills.

 Here are a few activities that you can do to practice this motor skill with your baby.